 Read more: The Truth About Running for Weight Loss

 Minute for minute and mile for mile, tempo runs are among the most beneficial workouts runners can do.
-They improve what's known as your lactate threshold — the point at which your body switches from your aerobic to your anaerobic energy system, Leivers says.
-The higher your lactate threshold, the more efficiently your body burns fuel.
-This means you can hold a faster pace with less effort.
+They improve what's known as your lactate threshold — the point at which your body clears as much lactate (a byproduct of burning energy) from your blood as it produces, according to the American Council on Exercise.
+The higher your lactate threshold, the longer you can hold a faster pace with less effort, Leivers says.

 The trouble with tempos is that they're incredibly difficult to perform correctly, he says.
 Even experienced runners often have a hard time dialing in the correct pace — and staying focused long enough to maintain it.
 Faster isn't better in this case.
 You should be right at, or slightly slower than, your lactate threshold pace to reap the benefits.